ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 **_So, BE CAREFULL TO NOT EXPOSE any sensitive or private information in this directory_**.
 :::

-At startup, the web server logged some informations that will help you to access it from a Web browser.
+At startup, the web server logged some information that will help you to access it from a Web browser.
 In particular we are interested by the "Local" address and port: [`http://localhost:3000`](http://localhost:3000).

 If you open a Web browser and write this URL into the address bar, you should see something as the following: